INVEST IN CULTURES

 The Seamless Accelerator launches with a cohort of eight international startups working with six industry leading enterprises to develop Internet of Things technologies in the space of home, automotive, office, medical and retail.

-The vision to build and entrepreneurial ecosystem expands, even as the focus of the venture capital fund narrows.
+The vision to build an entrepreneurial ecosystem expands, even as the focus of the venture capital fund narrows.
 Start Garden separates into three different entities.

 The for-profit fund, now called Wakestream, continues to participate at higher and higher levels as portfolio companies raise multi-million dollar rounds.

-Start Garden re-organizes as a management company to take a more holistic approach to culture building, called the Entrepreneur Ecosystem Initiative.
-Built on the belief that a culture of entrepreneurship raises the tide for all entrepreneurs, not just a certain type, the new entity holds contracts with both the public sector (managing the Grand Rapids SmartZone) and private sector (managing the Seamless Accelerator and philanthropic efforts to spur entrepreneurship).
+Start Garden re-organizes as a Michigan not-for-profit to enable it to take a more holistic approach to culture building, called the Entrepreneurial Ecosystem Initiative.
+Without the obligation of being a venture capital fund, Start Garden could serve small businesses and community building efforts that directly effect entrepreneurship as a whole, not just a portfolio of startups.
+The new entity holds contracts with both the public sector (managing the Grand Rapids SmartZone) and private sector (managing Seamless IoT and philanthropic efforts to spur entrepreneurship).

 A 501c3, formerly known as eMerge West Michigan, is renamed Start Garden Foundation to continue it’s mandate to serve new startups regionally and innovate on how to better serve first-time entrepreneurs in underserved communities.